 I had run & helped run a few smaller events since 2004.
 Having been a huge Mad Max fan since I was 15, this festival was truly a labor of love.

-I ran the festival for 5 years and stepped down to start my clothing business in 2015.
+I ran the festival for 5 years and stepped down to focus on my clothing business in 2015.
 This was just before Mad Max: Fury Road rebooted the franchise.

 The festival has gotten a lot of media coverage over the years and is truly world famous.
 I'm very proud of what I helped start and I continue to attend as a vendor.